• Menu

 What to ask your barber

-Ask for a soft taper cut of around 1 and a half inches length and a side part.
+Ask for a soft taper cut of around 1 and a half inches in length and a side part.
 Comb the hair carefully and even use hair pomade to get this sleek, neat look.

-19. French Crop
+19. French Crop Hairstyles for Men

-A French Crop is a type of haircut where the top is messy and long while the sides are very short and tapered.
+A French crop is a type of haircut where the top is messy and long while the sides are very short and tapered.
 Although of British origins, the French crop takes its name from the success of french barbers to adapt this style to a no-product haircut, meaning he wasn’t allowed to use brilliantine.

 Source